10 min read

 Singapore’s residential areas, much like the rest of the city, are meticulously planned and organised.
 Most Singapore residents live in government-built flats, known as HDB flats.
 These flats are built in new towns all across Singapore, which also include commercial, work, recreational, and entertainment spaces.
 These are often known as the heartlands of Singapore, because these neighbourhoods are where Singapore residents grow up, build their families, and live their lives.

-These five heartland neighbourhoods are gaining popularity among expats–here’s why.
+These five heartland neighbourhoods are gaining popularity among expats, and here’s why.

 1. Serangoon